 The critical parameter during storage istemperature but often humidity is also monitored.

 Validation must be conducted regularly to ensure that a low temperature cabinet or cryogenic freezer is capable of accurate and repeatable performance.
-Ellab has a variety of wireless loggers that are capable of measuring down to -80°C. The unique battery management system and design of the logger and flexible sensors makes them highly suitable for cold storage applications.
+Ellab has a variety of wireless loggers that are capable of monitoring down to -80°C. The battery management system and design of the data logger and flexible sensors makes them highly suitable for cold storage applications.

 Cold storage systems vary in design based on storage volume and temperature range.
 The only parameters of interest are temperature and humidity.
 Samples are often placed in closed containers so no cross contamination is possible.